Neural Exploitation and Exploration of Contextual Bandits: Problem Definition

-where the \emph{unknown} reward function $h(\bx_{t,i})$ can be either linear or non-linear and the noise $\eta_{t,i}$ is drawn from a certain distribution with expectation $\bbe[\eta_{t,i}]=0$.
-Note that we do not impose any assumption on the distribution of $\eta_{t,i}$.
-Following many existing works \citep{zhou2020neural, ban2021multi, zhang2020neural}, we consider bounded rewards, $r_{t,i} \in [0, 1], t \in [T], i \in [n]$.
-Let $\bx_{t,\hi}$ be the selected arm and $r_{t,\hi}$ be the received reward in round $t$.
-The pseudo \emph{regret} of $T$ rounds is defined as:
+where the \emph{unknown} reward function $h(\bx_{t,i})$ can be either linear or non-linear and $\eta_{t,i}$ is the noise term.
+Here, we assume the noise $\bbe[\eta_{t,i}]=0$, while related works such as \citep{zhou2020neural, ban2021multi, zhang2020neural} assume $\eta_{t,i}$ is conditioned zero-mean sub-Gaussian noise.
+Finally, the pseudo \emph{regret} of $T$ rounds is defined as: